JimEli/HashMap/README.md

 Chained hash tables also inherit the disadvantages of linked lists.
 When storing small keys and values, the space overhead of the next pointer in each entry record can be significant.
 An additional disadvantage is that traversing a linked list has poor cache performance, making the processor cache ineffective.

-Code here incorporates the following hash table functionality: insert, search, and remove.
+Code here incorporates the following hash table functionality: insert(int key, T data), search(int key), and remove(int key).

 Notes:
 * Uses my simplified versions of list and pair, but will work with STL also.